TheSonOfThomp/AdamThompson/Portfolio/markdown/tap.md

 	<a target='_blank'>
 		<img src='../includes/portfolio_images/tap/tap-metronome.png'>
 	</a>
-<figcaption><a href="https://github.com/Adam93MT/TAP-Metronome">Available on the App Store!</a></figcaption>
+<figcaption><a href="">Available on the App Store!</a></figcaption>
 </figure>

 Tap Metronome was inspired while I was practicing with the Water Boys a cappella group.
 We were struggling to stay together, and couldn't all hear the metronome clicks while singing.
 We needed a way to stay in time, but not rely on being able to hear the clicks.

 Now with Tap Metronome, you can put your phone on a music stand where everyone can see the beat.

-I started Tap metronome as a Hack the North 2016 projects, and finished it up in Fall 2017.
+I started Tap metronome as a Hack the North 2016 projects, and continued working on it in Fall 2017.